All Episodes

 They just can't help themselves.

-They just, I know what happened.
+I know what happened.

-He's going through this riff, talking about how great the country is.
+He's going through this riff talking about how great the country is.

 It just didn't feel right to him.

-He was kind of giving it a try.
+He was kind of giving it a try, it just didn't feel right.

-But do you know what I found out?
+Do you know what I found out?

-They've been putting teleprompters town meetings.
+They've been putting teleprompters at town meetings.

-They've got prompters at town meetings with bullet points that scroll on the screens, and sometimes the prompters have uh malfunctioned.
+They've got prompters at town meetings with bullet points that scroll on the screens and sometimes the prompters have malfunctioned, sometimes they've locked and hey, he's lost.

-You know, even though Obama's still slightly ahead, McCain seems to be doing very well in the polls so I mean, are you surprised at that given the track record of the Bush administration of people's discontent with it?
+So I mean, are you surprised at that, given the track record of the Bush administration, of people's discontent with it?

-What is what does Senator Obama need to to kind of do to kind of reclaim the mojo here?
+To kind of do, to kind of reclaim the mojo here?

-Understand that Senator McCain was asked yesterday this question.
+Understand that senator Mccain was asked yesterday this question, how many houses do you own?

 And he couldn't answer that question.

-He couldn't count high enough, apparently, to even know how many houses he owned.
+He couldn't count high enough apparently, to even know how many houses he owned.

 We've got to have somebody who can change the direction of this economy.

-And you guys are certainly not the ones to do it.
+Yeah, and you guys are certainly not the ones to do it.

-All you've done is race this.
+All you've done is raised this.

-You know, the Washington Post portrays both this guy and Mark Warner as these moderate uh kind of guys.
+You know the Washington POST portrays both this guy and Mark Warner as these moderate uh, kind of guys.

 That wouldn't even pay for one of John Kerry's houses.

-McCain knows how many houses he has.
+Mccain knows how many houses he has.

 I'll have to get the staff back to you because I don't know.

-I don't care about that.
+I just say I don't know, I don't care about that.

 He got a special deal in Hyde Park.